The Rites of the Church

 The Wake Service

-This will take place during the visiting hours at the funeral home you have chosen.
-A member of the Parish Staff will lead this service of prayer and Scripture.
-At this time someone from the family, or a friend, may wish to remember the deceased by sharing personal memories, as in a eulogy.
+Ordinarily this will take place prior to the public viewing or during the visiting hours at the funeral home .
+A member of the clergy will lead this service of prayer and Scripture.

 The Funeral Liturgy

 This is the most important part of the celebration of Christian Burial.
-This is almost always celebrated within a Mass.
+This is celebrated within a Mass.
 The bodily remains are honored by being brought to the Church.
-We celebrate the life of the deceased in the whole context of the life, death and resurrection of Jesus.
+We celebrate the life and pray for the deceased within the context of the life, death and resurrection of Jesus.

 A parish priest or deacon will accompany the remains and the family to the cemetery, where the Rite of Christian Burial will conclude with the prayers of Committal and Final Commendation.
 Should one wish to speak in memory of the deceased, as in a eulogy or a remembrance, the Funeral Rite allows for such to usually take place as part of the Prayer of Commendation that will be prayed at the cemetery.